 3.3 Defining Shipping Costs and Payment Options

-If possible, specify estimated delivery costs in the shopping cart.
-According to our research, around 30% of customers abandon their carts due to hidden shipping costs.
-Shopping cart UX best practices include:
+If possible, specify estimated shipping costs in the shopping cart.
+According to our research, around 30% of customers abandon their carts due to hidden shipping fees.
+Shopping cart design best practices include:

 a) Inserting delivery terms (a zip code or delivery destination) in drop-downs or pop-ups to pre-estimate the cost and date;

 b) Automatically showing the cheapest shipping option.
-If clients need a faster but more expensive delivery, they can change it at the checkout.
+Customers who want a faster but more expensive delivery can change it at the checkout.

 c) Mentioning that shipping is free of charge.
 We’ve found that free delivery stimulates about 90% of purchasers to buy more products online.